robbash/opencode-docker/README.md

 I've created an alias called `opencode` so I can pretty much work with is as if it was installed.

+### Preventing in HOME

+To avoid accidentally starting opencode in your home directory, there's a check for certain files.
+If they are present, you will get an error message.
+For false positives, you can get around overwriting the CMD.

 ### Authenticating a provider

 According to the [OpenCode docs](https://opencode.ai/docs/#configure) you can